cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 But a more interesting case is when there are somewhat disjoint options on the builds.
 Consider the case of the bar package from the examples, which in addition to the compiler and builds supporting different SIMD levels.
-For the Flavours and Homebrewed-flavors strategies, we handled this with a pseudo-simd package and modules.
+For the :ref:`Flavours <Flavours_strategy>` and :ref:`Homebrewed flavors <Homebrewed_flavors_strategy>` strategies, we handled this with a pseudo-simd package and modules.
 This worked, and allowed for one to select a build that matched both compiler and SIMD level, but you likely need to manually select a bar version compatible with both of these, as these strategies will not do intelligent defaulting of versions.

-For the Modulepath-based strategy, we added the SIMD label as a final component to the modulename, but the defaulting was somewhat simple (e.g. alway default to lowest SIMD).
+For the :ref:`Modulepath-based_strategy`, we added the SIMD label as a final component to the modulename, but the defaulting was somewhat simple (e.g. alway default to lowest SIMD).

-With the Modulerc-based strategy, we added an additional naming scheme for the bar modulefiles, so they can start with bar/BARVERSION, or bar/COMPILER_FAMILY, or bar/SIMD_LEVEL.
+With the :ref:`Modulerc-based_strategy`, we added an additional naming scheme for the bar modulefiles, so they can start with bar/BARVERSION, or bar/COMPILER_FAMILY, or bar/SIMD_LEVEL.
 This not only makes it easier to view which versions of bar for which compilers are built with support for a given SIMD level (e.g. module avail bar/avx2), but also one can do something like: